BeaRobledillo/Friendzone-Frontend/README.md

 - Log out / Cerrar Sesión. :no_entry:
 - CRUD Events:
     - Add or Create Events / Añadir o Crear Eventos.
-    - See or Read Events in a Calendar / Ver o Leer Eventos en un Calendario.
+    - See or Read Events in a Calendar / Ver o Leer Eventos en un Calendario. :date:
     - Modify or Edit Events (All group members will be able to edit) / Modificar o Editar Eventos (Todos los miembros del grupo podrán editar).
     - Delete Events (Solo el creador del evento podrá eliminar) / Eliminar Eventos (Only the creator of the event can delete).
 - Receive event invitations by email / Recibir invitaciones de los eventos por email. :mailbox: